-An insightful article recently published in the Telegraph, talking about experiences of childhood grief and what happens when this is unresolved.
+An insightful article published in the Telegraph, talking about experiences of childhood grief and what can happen when this is unresolved.

-“Gone” – A short Newsround special, where children talk about the special people who they have lost, and how they cope with their grief.
+Gone – a short Newsround special, where children talk about their special people who have died, and how they cope with their grief.

-Search for a counsellor or psychotherapist near you.
-If you’re in need of support, search our network to be connected with a professional counsellor or psychotherapist.
+Counselling Directory – if you’re in need of support, search this network to be connected with a professional counsellor or psychotherapist.